friesga/sim-11/README.md

 - Support for BA11-N and BA11-L mounting boxes, showing status LEDs and switches to control the CPU,
 - Power-up and powerfail support,
-- Configurable by means of an ini-files,
+- Configurable by means of a ini-files,
 - FIS instruction support (accurate except for one-bit edge cases),
-- Complete Micro-ODT support that implements the original ODT realistically for both the KD11-NA and the reduced command set in the KDF11-A,
+- Complete Micro-ODT support that implements the original ODT realistically for both the KD11-NA and the reduced command set in the KDF11-A and KDF11-U,
 - Realistic timing of device actions,
 - Functionality verified by unit tests.

+sim-11 is inspired by [Open SIMH](https://github.com/open-simh/simh) and [LSI-11](https://github.com/hackyourlife/lsi-11).

 Usage
 -----